Mario Kart 64: Development

 Developers did not focus on innovating significantly on the gameplay of its predecessor Super Mario Kart, intending for the game to appeal to a wide audience.
 Nintendo instead focused on the game's use of technology and internal processes through using the full extent of the N64's processing capabilities, especially in regards to the performance of multiplayer gameplay.
 Hideki Konno, the director of Mario Kart 64, stated that developers wanted a racing environment in the game where all players were "in it until the end".
-Konno claimed that they were not able to achieve this in part due to the processing capabilities of the N64 not allowing eight players on the screen at all times.
+Konno claimed that they were not able to achieve this in part due to the processing capabilities of the N64 not allowing eight players on the screen for a prolonged period of time.
 Developers created a simulation of remote-controlled vehicles and did research on the physics of cars to aid in designing the game's kart mechanics.
 Ultimately, it was decided the gameplay derived from this research was too "realistic" and unenjoyable for game testers, and developers settled on a more straightforward approach to controls in the final release.
 Game designers wanted freedom in regards to where the player can race on tracks.
 This caused programmers to struggle with collision detection, trying to find a balance between not overloading the processor and not wanting to cut corners such as by letting players overlap each other.

 The game uses a rendering technique known as billboarding to represent characters.
 Characters are represented by a two-dimensional image kept perpendicular to the camera rather than being rendered in 3D.
 This technique allowed developers to save on memory—the game's Battle mode and ability to render eight players on the track at once were made possible by this.
 Producer Shigeru Miyamoto credited the game's technical performance to the N64's use of ROM cartridges over disc-based CD-ROMs for game media, due to the way they handle pre-loading data to the game system.
 During development, a hard disk failure resulted in designers remaking "about 80%" of the game's character models.
 An early alpha version of the game appeared in the Nintendo Gigaleak, a 2020 data leak of internal material at Nintendo.
 The alpha used assets from Super Mario Kart as placeholders.
 A pre-release version of the game originally featured Kamek, a villain in the Yoshi series, before being replaced by Donkey Kong.
 Other features cut during development include a racing game mode without items—scrapped due to disinterest from game testers—and two tracks.
 The cut tracks were based on a parking garage and a large city, respectively.